Trends Transforming the Medical Supplies Industry in 2023

 Regulations have continued to evolve over the past few years, which is a trend that may continue in the future.
 While some of this is driven by changing market demands, much of it has been driven by technological advancements in the overall health industry.

-The majority of these laws have been focused on privacy and the use of big data.
+Most of these laws have focused on privacy and the use of big data.
 As a result, medical supply companies and the healthcare field, in general, must become increasingly more accurate and reliable with how they manage this information.

 While technology has been a critical driver in this legislation, it may also provide several solutions to these regulations.
 For example, enhanced cybersecurity and cloud-based software can have a prominent role in protecting customers, hospitals, and suppliers.

 Though this requires more of an investment in technology, it mitigates the possibility of fines in the long term.

 The Internet of Things (IoT) has been making a significant impact across almost every industry.
 The medical supply world is no exception to this, with the Internet of Medical Things (IoMT) becoming an increasingly common phrase.

 There have been a few reasons for this, with its aim to improve health and safety at the forefront.
 More connected devices, such as powered carts, can help improve

 Implementing IoT in the medical industry offers more than just improved health and safety of patients and staff.
 It also offers lowered costs in relation to labor and production mistakes.
 With the savings IoT brings, the extra budget can be used to increase the overall capacity to help patients for hospitals and offer better margins for suppliers.

 There are a few areas, with labor and operations-related costs being more prominent.
 Alongside this is a reduction in repairs, as many advancements have made predictive maintenance increasingly common.